SciTools/iris/docs/iris/src/userguide/real_and_lazy_data.rst

 Further reading
 ---------------

-This section of the user guide has been designed to give a quick overview of the key concepts of real and lazy data within Iris.
-If you require more detail, we have produced a much more detailed whitepaper on the subject.
+This section of the user guide is intended as a quick overview of the key concepts of real and lazy data within Iris.
+For more detail and more in-depth discussions on the concepts introduced here and related concepts, see the related whitepaper.